 Dr Trish Mercer

 Trish Mercer is an experienced public policy professional who worked for over 20 years as a senior executive in Commonwealth central agency and line departments.
 This included senior policy roles in education and employment and in leading research, analysis and evaluation areas, as well as 6 years in service delivery in Queensland.
-Currently Trish is an ANZSOG researcher at ANU, where her research projects include public policy initiatives in the education and employment areas, and she engages in public policy teaching through the Crawford School Executive Education program and the National Security College.
+Currently Trish is an ANZSOG Visiting Fellow at ANU, where her research projects include public policy initiatives in the education and employment areas, and she engages in public policy teaching through the Crawford School Executive Education program and the National Security College.
+Her case study on early childhood reform (Universal preschool: the rocky path to policy change) can be accessed through the ANZSOG Case Library.
 Trish is currently editing a book to be published through ANU and ANZSOG on how public policy theory can be translated into practical insights for Australian public servants.

 Trish has a doctorate from ANU and a BA (Hons) from James Cook University, both in history, and a Diploma in American Studies from Smith College in Massachusetts, USA.